Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 The reception desk at nhow London has original artwork and videos of London scenes to welcome guests

-While central London is still fairly quiet, the steady stream of guests checking in and out showed that nhow had certainly found its audience, but I was checked in quickly and shown to my room by guest manager Aleks.
+While central London is still fairly quiet, the steady stream of guests checking in and out showed that nhow London had certainly found its audience, but I was checked in quickly and shown to my room by guest manager Aleks.

 bedroom doors nHow London